hamedsabzian/Generators.Dispose/README.md

+# Generators.Dispose

+It makes implementing the Dispose pattern as simple as possible.

 ## How to use?

 You can install its latest version using your IDE Nuget package manager by using dotnet command as follows: